 Whenever I change my car's air filter, I write that day's date right on the rim of the filter with a Sharpie marker.
 That way, I can see at a glance when the filter was last changed.

-Read the vehicle's manual, specifically the maintenance section.
+One, read the vehicle's manual, specifically the maintenance section.
 I made a spreadsheet for mine, which reinforced what the "normal" maintenance intervals were for what; in months and miles, as it's "whatever comes first."
-I use a sticky note to write what year/month and mileage to do the upcoming maintenance items.
-I cross them out and replacing with the next due date for as long as I can use that same sticky!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.